twisteroidambassador/ptadapter/README.md

 states directory and read it from there for future runs.
 It will also write the appropriate client parameters there.

+## Some notes

+The reason I'm targetting Python 3.4.2 is that Debian Jessie has that version in the official repository, and it has `loop.create_task()` so I don't have to use `asyncio.async()` where `async` is a reserved keyword in Python 3.5 and later.

+Since communication to the PT executable is now via `asyncio` subprocess pipes, on Windows the event loop must be a `ProactorEventLoop`, not the default `SelectorEventLoop`.

 # Ideas for Future Work

-Now that the reverse proxy is written in `asyncio`, it might make sense to rewrite the subprocess handling asynchronously as well.

-Also, with the script now being able to communicate to PT directly, implementing Extended ORPort support should not be too difficult.
-Extended ORPort would give us more detailed logging info for connected clients, as well as per-connection bandwidth control.
+Extended ORPort support is still work in progress.
+Turns out per-connection bandwidth control and throttling was never implemented in Tor and PTs, so the only benefit of ExtORPort is that the server script can know where clients are connecting from, and potentially refuse connections.